vilena/at-decorator/README.md

 The code utilizes the Z3 Theorem Prover from Microsoft as a dependency.
 It can be obtained from <a>https://github.com/Z3Prover/z3</a>.
 Please follow the instructions there to install Z3py.

-This repository also includes a sample attack tree.
+This repository also includes sample attack trees and a sample input file for the solver.

 ## To run the CSP-based tool

 1. Configure the code in CSP_decorator/at_decorator_csp.py to use the right file names.
 2. Run the code.
-3. The code will generate a python file with a set of Z3 variables and constraints defined.
+3. The code will generate a Python file with a set of Z3 variables and constraints defined.
-4. Add/remove desired constraints using the Z3 notation.
+4. Add/remove desired constraints using the Z3 notation (template provided in the generated file).
-5. Edit the line `s.check()` to have the all desired soft constraints' aliases listed there.
+5. Edit the dictionary dict that contains a mapping from Z3 soft predicate names to the soft constraints.
-5. Run the resulting python file to obtain a solution from the Z3 prover.
+6. Run the resulting Python file to obtain a solution from the Z3 prover.

+## To inspect the ATM case study solution
+1. Inspect the code in [./Z3-example-input/z3inputfile-ATM.py](./Z3-example-input/z3inputfile-ATM.py).
+It has been already populated with all soft constraints defined in the article.
+The ATM attack tree is in [./attack-trees/physical-attack-ATM-with-attributes.xml](./attack-trees/physical-attack-ATM-with-attributes.xml)
+2. Run the code with the Z3 solver to see the solution.